In an emergency call 999

 To report a non-emergency, call 101

-The 101 non-emergency number should be used to report non-urgent crime and for general enquiries.
+The 101 non-emergency number should be used to report non-urgent crime and for general inquiries.
 It’s the number to call if your car gets stolen for example, or if you want to report drug use or dealing, if your property gets damaged or to speak to an officer.

 If you are deaf, hard of hearing or speech-impaired you can textphone 18001 101.
 If you are hearing-impaired you can also contact our minicom service on 01656 656980.